-148. The Regulations allow for DSA to be used for additional expenditure on extracurricular activities which SFW is satisfied the student is obliged to incur in connection with their attendance on (or their undertaking) a designated course.
+152. The Regulations allow for DSA to be used for additional expenditure on extracurricular activities which SFW is satisfied the student is obliged to incur in connection with their attendance on (or their undertaking) a designated course.
 This would not allow DSA to be used to support a student when participating in Freshers' week or other extracurricular activities where there is no link with the course of study.
 If it could be demonstrated that the extra-curricular activity is a course requirement, there is no statutory bar to paying a DSA to allow the student to participate in that activity.
 It is recommended that DSA can be used to provide support for students during induction meetings they might have with their course tutors during Freshers' week (as well as during other parts of their course) as this is course related.
 It should be noted that course related costs which all students on the course are required to incur are not covered by DSA, for example items required by all students to attend a field trip such as waterproof clothing would fall outside the scope of DSA.
 It is expected that any reasonable adjustments which could have been anticipated when planning a field trip should be met by the provider.

-REIMBURSING HEPS FOR SUPPORT PROVIDED BEFORE A DSA ASSESSMENT WAS CARRIED OUT they have provided in advance of the study needs assessment on condition that the type and level of support is subsequently recommended by the study needs assessor.
+REIMBURSING HEPS FOR SUPPORT PROVIDED BEFORE A DSA ASSESSMENT WAS CARRIED OUT

+153. Students will not be reimbursed for items bought before the study needs assessment has been carried out.
+HEPs can claim reimbursement for NMH support that they have provided in advance of the study needs assessment on condition that the type and level of support is subsequently recommended by the study needs assessor.